sio/LibPQ/Docs/UnitTesting.md

 Use [UnitTest.Discover][Discover] function to automatically discover and run all test suites from local sources.

+# Fact based unit tests

+If you are familiar with [fact based unit tests][Microsoft Unit Testing] (as shown in Microsoft documentation) you can continue to use that approach with LibPQ UnitTest framework.
+Integrating existing fact based test suites will require some extra code, but the tests themselves need no modification.
+See [this article][Fact based tests] for more information.

 [Assert]: ../Modules/UnitTest.Assert.pq
 [Constants]: ../Modules/UnitTest.Constants.pq
 [Discover]: ../Modules/UnitTest.Discover.pq